-Looking to get married in the next few months?
-Well, heads up, married housing in Rexburg may have some stigmas and reputations, but ignore them.
+Looking to get married student housing in the next few months?
+Well, heads up, married student housing in Rexburg may have some stigmas and reputations, but ignore them.
 You will be able to find great housing and afford it.
 If this is your first time outside of renting from single student housing, it’s okay to be nervous.
 Let’s figure out together what you can actually expect to pay and which amenities are worth it.

 Utility Bills Aren’t Hidden Fees

 This is the biggest difference from jumping from student housing to community housing: you will need to pay for electricity, water, sewage, and gas.
 Maybe.
 Some apartments will cover all utilities, and others will pick and choose what tenants pay.